ProDemos/pds/README.md

 ```

 ## npm

+Each release comes with a few npm packages you can use in your node project.

 Since this is a Github Package, you will need to [authenticate with GitHub Packages](https://docs.github.com/en/packages/using-github-packages-with-your-projects-ecosystem/configuring-npm-for-use-with-github-packages#authenticating-to-github-packages), to install the module.
 Start by [creating a personal access token](https://github.com/settings/tokens).
 It needs only `read:packages` permissions.

 Now copy your personal access token, and store it in your npm config: